 ICANN should enforce its own contractual obligations with registrars, require that registrars, registries and resellers, collect and verify the appropriate WHOIS information.
 ICANN needs to increase staff levels if there is any hope that compliance can be enforced.

+Additionally, at the 2011 Singapore meeting Mark Carvell from the Government Advisory Committee stated

+A lot of this problem would be solved by the validation of the registration information at the time of the registration and periodically audited throughout.
+That was a big issue that we spoke with the registrars about, stating that that’s something that we need to look at that would be a difficult issue.

 ICANN has sought to improve the accuracy of WHOIS data in several ways.
 At the registry level, ICANN has imposed contractual obligations that flow through registries to registrars in three of ICANN’s registry agreements, namely .mobi, .tel and .asia.
 [Is there any data on WHOIS accuracy levels in these TLDs?]

 ICANN also plans to implement a more comprehensive evaluation process for gTLD applicants, which includes an assessment of the applicant’s ability to maintain a higher standard of WHOIS data accuracy.
 Improved accuracy in WHOIS data will be actively promoted by ICANN throughout the evaluation and selection process so that applicants will be motivated to improve accuracy standards in their bid for a new gTLD.